ScottyLabs/wdw/frontend/index.md

 ### How to Attend

-This workshop will be held on Saturday, November 7th at 3pm in the Mac Cluster in Wean.
+This workshop will be held on Saturday, November 7th at 3:00 p.m. in the Windows Cluster in Wean.

 Bring a computer with a web browser and text editor installed.
 We recommend [Chrome](https://www.google.com/chrome/browser/) and [Sublime